Ser9ei/usbasp/Readme.txt

 Firmware:
 To compile the firmware
 1. install the GNU toolchain for AVR microcontrollers (avr-gcc, avr-libc),
-2. change directory to firmware/
+2. change directory to firmware
-3. run "make main.hex"
+3. change TARGET parameter in the makefile file if necessary (by default there is atemega8 and available to select atmega8, atmega88 or atmega48)
-4. flash "main.hex" to the ATMega(4)8.
-E.g. with uisp or avrdude (check
+4. run "make all"
-the Makefile option "make flash").
+5. flash "hex" file to the ATMega.
+E.g. with uisp or avrdude (check the Makefile option "make flash" or "make program" to program memory and fuses).
 To flash the firmware you have to set jumper J2 and connect USBasp to a working programmer.
 You have to change the fuse bits for external crystal, (check the Makefile option "make fuses").